Bluebberies/weather-app/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 A weather app which could be used to get the curent weather of a particular location.
 Toggles between dark and light mode, can modify the weather temperature unit between Celsius and Fahrenheit, can get the weather of your location.
+Made it accessible for both android an ios users

 ## How To Use